lukejacksonn/hyperapp-wiki/Installation.md

 Let's create a simple hello world example.

-Create a new `index.html` file, copy and paste the code from the example (or download it <a href="https://cdn.rawgit.com/jbucaran/290fcba656dab0275ba86e3f6f9cc969/raw/88e3cf377f597da9a4ad3704dc86bcd7a2d6d911/index.html" download="index.html">here</a>), and open it in your browser.
+Create a new [`index.html`](https://cdn.rawgit.com/jbucaran/290fcba656dab0275ba86e3f6f9cc969/raw/88e3cf377f597da9a4ad3704dc86bcd7a2d6d911/index.html) file, copy and paste the code from the example and open it in your browser.

 ### JSX